dcy2003/cloud-formation-example/README.md

-Demonstrates the use of CloudFormation to:
+Demonstrates the use of CloudFormation to provision and bootstrap two EC2 instances with supporting IAM instance role, VPC, Subnet, NACL, Security Group, etc.

-* Provision two EC2 instances (as well as a VPC w/IGW, a Subnet, a NACL, a SecurityGroup, etc.)
+One of the EC2 instances is passed a bootstrap script that demonstrates how to:
+* install Ansible
+* download resources from S3 to configure SSH to other instance
-* Bootstrap one instance with Git and Ansible, download configuration from S3, clone a Git repository, and execute an Ansible playbook against the other instance
+* clone a Git repository
+* execute an Ansible playbook to configure the other instance

 Defaults are provided for most parameters with ability to override